 So Surfshark vs ExpressVPN: which one is better?
 When it comes to unblocking Disney+, Amazon Prime Video, Netflix US and other territories, BBC iPlayer, etc., ExpressVPN excels.
 There is no need to delve deeper to discover what it can and can't unblock because it is upfront about it.

-Both also offer apps that allow you to use the Amazon Fire TV stick (a smart tv device that allows you to stream videos, install apps, play music, and more on your TV).
+Both ExpressVPN and Surfshark also offer mobile apps and those for TVs that allow you to use the Amazon Fire TV stick (a smart tv device that allows you to stream videos, install apps, play music, and more on your TV).

 Torrenting and P2P (Peer to Peer)

 Protection when torrenting is one of the most common reasons to get a VPN.
 Once more, both services offer excellent options.
 (Not that we, in any way, recommend torrenting.)

 - Reasonable connection speeds

 - A kill switch (great if you intend to download large files and don't want to risk a dropped connection)

 You can torrent safely with Surfshark.
 All its servers have high AES-256 encryption and support P2P traffic, with reasonable torrent speeds.
 The VPN's privacy-focused logging policy, kill switch, and Double VPN shields your P2P activity from your ISP.
 All this means that anonymous torrenting using qBittorrent, BitTorrent, uTorrent, and Vuze is quite safe.